-- If you see any issues that require a revised VCL, you must submit a revised VCL no later than 09:00 Eastern (North America) Time on Wednesday for Acquia Operations to apply the revised VCL to the test load balancer.
+- If you encounter any issues that require a revised VCL, you must submit a revised VCL no later than 09:00 Eastern (North America) Time on Wednesday for Acquia to apply the revised VCL to the test load balancer.

 - You must complete any testing and confirm your approval no later than 15:00 Eastern (North America) Time on Wednesday.

-- Acquia Operations begins to deploy all VCLs that have been approved by the customer and by Acquia Operations starting at 15:00 Eastern (North America) Time on Thursday.
+- Acquia begins to deploy all VCLs that have been approved both by the customer and by Acquia starting at 15:00 Eastern (North America) Time on Thursday.

 Custom Varnish configuration use cases